-6.1.
-This Policy has been approved by the President and Chief Executive Officer and will be reviewed and ratified at least annually by the Board of Directors, or appropriate Committee, of Denison Mines Corp.
+- 6.1.
+This Policy has been approved by the President and Chief Executive Officer and will be reviewed and ratified at least annually by the Board of Directors, or appropriate Committee, of Denison Mines Corp. - 6.2.

-6.2.
 This Policy will be distributed annually to Denison's employees and will be posted in a conspicuous place that is readily available to all employees.

 Reviewed annually by the Corporate Governance & Nominating Committee.
-Last amended by approval of the Corporate Governance & Nominating Committee on November 16, 2020.
+Last amended by approval of the Board of Directors on March 13, 2025.